TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 ### Modularity

-A simple `Error` type is a solid strategy for structuring errors in smaller Haskell programs and libraries, but it doesn't scale well to larger codebases.
-Having a single centralized type is inherently anti-modular: `Error` has to know about *every single kind of error in your whole codebase*, and any time you write new code that can fail in new ways, you have to update the `Error` module as well.
-As we do this, we also start running into circular dependency issues: the `Error` type needs to have a field with a type defined in module `Foo`, but `Foo` wants to import `Error` for handling its own errors!
-Circular dependencies are awkward in Haskell and I've found that they are usually a red flag that your code design is not modular in the specific ways your code needs.
+A simple `Error` type is a solid strategy for structuring errors in smaller Haskell programs and libraries but does not scale well to larger codebases.

+A global, centralized error type is inherently anti-modular: `Error` has to know about *every single kind of error in your whole codebase*.
+Any time you write code that can fail in new ways, you have to update the `Error` module as well.
+We also start running into circular dependency issues: the `Error` type needs to have a field with a type defined in module `Foo`, but `Foo` wants to import `Error` for handling its own errors!
+Haskell does not support mutually recursive modules[^recursive-modules], and I've found that wanting them is usually a sign that my overall design is not factored well.

+[^recursive-modules]: Technically, GHC *does* support mutually recurisve modules with [`.hs-boot` files][boot-files], but this is an awkward feature that I would never use in my code—it exists to solve a small number of otherwise unavoidable problems, mostly in GHC's own standard library.

 So how can we make our `Error` type extensible?

 The cleanest solution would be some kind of structural subtyping similar to [OCaml's polymorphic variants][polymorphic-variants][^structural-subtyping].
-Unfortunately, we do not have anything like this built into the language, and my experience with libraries implementing extensible types has been uniformly poor[^poor-experience].
+Unfortunately, we do not have anything like this built into Haskell, and my experience with libraries implementing extensible types has been uniformly poor[^poor-experience].

 [^structural-subtyping]: Polymorphic variants are probably *the* single feature I miss the most in Haskell compared to OCaml.
 Extensible records and sum types—coupled with some kind of row polymorphism—are *the* number one feature I want added to Haskell, but I understand that both the design and implementation of row polymorphism in Haskell are substantially more difficult than they seem.